bytesatwork/bytewiki/docs/source/som/stm32mp1x.rst

 General Information
 ********************

--  **General Information**: The byteENGINE STM32MP1x is a high performance industrial oriented computing module.
+   The **byteENGINE STM32MP1x** is a high performance industrial oriented computing module.
 It allows you a short time-to-market, reducing development costs and substantial design risks.

    **The system on module (SOM)** uses the STM32MP15xxAC devices which are based on the high-performance dual-core ARM® Cortex®-A7 32-bit RISC core operating at up to 650 MHz/800 MHz.
 The STM32MP15xxAC devices also embed a Cortex®-M4 32-bit RISC core operating at up to 200 MHz frequency.
 The Cortex®-M4 core features a floating point unit (FPU) single precision which supports ARM® single-precision dataprocessing instructions and data types.

-   **Furthermore, the STM32MP15xxAC** devices embed a 3D graphic processing unit (Vivante® - OpenGL® ES 2.0) running at up to 533 MHz, with performances up to 26 Mtriangle/s, 133 Mpixel/s.
+   Furthermore, the **STM32MP15xxAC** devices embed a 3D graphic processing unit (Vivante® - OpenGL® ES 2.0) running at up to 533 MHz, with performances up to 26 Mtriangle/s, 133 Mpixel/s.